 Many of the Lives projects include a collection of detailed observational and nomination data regarding children's relationships with peers.
 Using multilevel modeling, social network methods of studying large group dynamics, and novel approaches to mapping dyadic and triadic relationships developed by team members (Q-Connectivity), one goal is to better understand the nature and quality of peer relationships.

-The The ASPIRE (Adolescents, Schools, Peers, and Interpersonal Relationships) Study investigates how adolescents relationship dynamics and break-ups relate to adolescents' wellbeing and academic engagement over time.
+The The ASPIRE (Adolescents, Schools, Peers, and Interpersonal Relationships) Study investigates how adolescents' relationship dynamics and break-ups relate to their wellbeing and academic engagement over time.
 The goal is to better understand why some adolescents are highly vulnerable to their relationship experiences.

 Understanding School Success (USS)

 The USS project involved a 5-year longitudinal data collection designed to examine how young children's early classroom-based relationships influence school readiness and adjustment.

 The Kindergarten Project consists of a series of research studies designed to better understand how children make successful transitions into kindergarten.
 The studies include explorations of classroom composition, teacher training, and student outcomes.

 The following projects are completed and available for use